Vendobionta: Age and distribution

-Systematic
+Systematics

 The classification is very controversial.
 As a unified group they have been placed primarily in Animalia, but are considered by others to be protists, fungi, terrestrial lichens, or an independent kingdom.
 Those who see here different unrelated groups, place the proarticulates in Bilateria basally (this opinion is the most upheld among these alternative theories) or as pre-arthropods, the petalonams with cnidarians such as sea pens or as ctenophores, and the trilobozoa and medusoids are considered jellyfish without cnidoblasts and classified in Cnidaria or Coelenterata.
 Finally, given their antiquity, others consider it speculative to develop a phylogeny or to directly relate these organisms to modern animals.

 Comparison with protists

-It has been suggested that vendobionts may come from amoeboid protozoa or protists, and be, for example, similar to xenophiophores, which are unicellular foraminifera that have developed large size, reaching 20 cm.
+It has been suggested that vendobionts may come from amoeboid protozoa or protists, and be, for example, similar to xenophyophores, which are unicellular foraminifera that have developed large size, reaching 20 cm.
 They could therefore have been unicellular organisms that developed macroscopic size thanks to the absence of predators, since all the groups have a size that ranges from a few millimeters to exceeding a meter in length, favored by the increase in oxygen; in such a way that the opportunity is opened to consider that they were not animals, fungi or plants, but an independent and extinct kingdom.
 However, structural studies of these fossils have so far revealed no traces of a shell, testa or carapace organic material (sclerotized), agglutinated or mineralized, the presence of which is implicit in this hypothesis.

 It has also been suggested that the Ediacaran biota could be formed by colonial organisms, as an intermediate degree between protists and animals.
 However, the morphological complexity and the absence of layers of stromatolites or other microbial structures, in addition to indications that they were multicellular as seen in discoid forms like Aspidella; would indicate that they were not colonial.